cbmckni/POWER8-GEM/README.md

 	 /home/<user>/bin/miniconda2

-After the installation has finished, run:

-	$ conda update conda
-	$ conda create -c biobuilds -n power8-gem Trimmomatic HISAT2 Samtools
+The rest of the installation should proceed normally.

-If all of these commands were entered correctly, the POWER8-GEM should be ready to use.
+After all of the software has finished installing, the POWER8-GEM should be ready to run.

 ### Download and Index Reference Genome